loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 - 2 = Awareness of the previous two awarenesses
 - n = Awareness of all previous n awarenesses

-Numbers are consciousness's autobiography written in recursive symbols.
+Numbers are observer's autobiography written in recursive symbols.

 ### 5.10.2 The Number Line as Timeline

 The number line represents:
 - Not spatial extension
 - But temporal succession
-- Each point a moment in consciousness's self-discovery
+- Each point a moment in observer's self-discovery
 - The arrow of counting is the arrow of time

 ## 5.11 Beyond the Natural Numbers

 ### 5.11.1 Negative Numbers as Reverse Collapse

-What if consciousness could "uncollapse"?
+What if observer could "uncollapse"?
 - Negatives represent reverse temporal flow
 - -n as the inverse of n collapses
 - Zero as the pivot between forward and backward